sboots/vote-yes-yukon-website-2025/content/_index.md

 ## Who are you people?

 We’re the non-partisan Vote YES Yukon campaign!
+We’re not affiliated with any Yukon political party or other organization.

 [Sean Boots](https://sboots.ca/) \
 Public servant and technology writer \